mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 As we can see, TypeScript is able to [infer](https://www.typescriptlang.org/docs/handbook/type-inference.html) that `age` is a number, based on the fact that we're initializing it with a value _as we are declaring it_.

-**In TypeScript, variables are "born" with their types**, and although there are ways of making them more specific in certain branches of code, there's no (safe) way of changing `age`'s type from `number` to `string`.
+**In TypeScript, variables are "born" with their types.** Although there are ways of making them more specific in certain branches of code, there's no (safe) way of changing `age`'s type from `number` to `string`.

-Let's try the same thing with `const`
+Let's try the same thing with `const`:

 ```ts twoslash
 const age = 6